infoscidev/loc-sal-tools/README.md

 1. **Setup**: Ensure you have Python 3.11.5 or newer installed.
 Not sure?
 [Here's how to check your Python version.](link_to_a_guide)
 2. **Install Required Libraries**: Open your terminal or command prompt and navigate to the directory containing this toolset.
 Then, run the following command to install the required libraries:.
 Then run `pip install -r requirements.txt`.
 3. **Edit Variables**: Open `user-config.yaml`
-4. **Run the Script**: Once variables are set, follow the **Getting Started** steps for each script.
+4. **Run the Script**: Once variables are set and saved, run the script `python loc-sal-tools.py`.
-5. **Copy code to Word Doc**: When you have finished and completed writing the code for the individual Congress, you will copy all the code into a Word document.
+5. **Copy code to Word Doc**: After the generation of HTML code for the individual Congress is complete, you will copy all the code into a Word document and save it.
-6. **Need Help?**: Refer to the troubleshooting sections below.

 ## Prerequisites